 Papers which meet this goal will show the student writer's awareness of

-Familiar with the Literary Traditions of Britain, Europe, and the U.S.
+acquainted with the literary traditions of Britain, Europe, and the U.S. and skillful interpreters of literature

 Papers which meet this goal will show the student writer’s knowledge of